ESEAL & ESEAL 2

 The ESEAL technique is used for the safe, remote, 100% abandonment of unwanted sections of gas main, including the last transition joint.
 ESEAL is the replacement technique for Live Stub End Abandonement.

 Enhanced SEAL was developed by Steve Vick International in conjunction with Northern Gas Networks.
-It provides a safe and effective method of abandoning 100% of T1 gas mains under ‘live’ conditions, without removing the tee piece.
+It provides a safe and effective method of abandoning 100% of T1 and T2 gas mains under ‘live’ conditions, without removing the tee piece.

 It is often impractical to disconnect a redundant main directly at the tee piece, where it is often located under a busy junction or is in a sensitive area where disruption caused by the work would be unacceptable.